-(0 / 1.0 - 2.0 / 1.0 - 2.0) Prerequisite: Admission to Music degree program or music minor Private lessons for music majors at the lower-division level on the principal instrument or voice.
+Private lessons for music majors at the lower-division level on the principal instrument or voice.

 Lessons include studies in technical, stylistic, and aesthetic elements of artistic performance.

 Repertory studied is from the standard literature.
 All courses are repeatable for one or two hours of credit--one 25-minute lesson per week per credit hour.

+MUSC 2600O - Principal Applied: Euphonium

-(0 /1.0 - 2.0/ 1.0 - 2.0) Prerequisite: Admission to Music degree program or music minor Private lessons for music majors at the lower-division level on the principal instrument or voice.
+Private lessons for music majors at the lower-division level on the principal instrument or voice.

 Lessons include studies in technical, stylistic, and aesthetic elements of artistic performance.

 Repertory studied is from the standard literature.
 All courses are repeatable for one or two hours of credit--one 25-minute lesson per week per credit hour.